Visiting African Penguins at Boulders Beach in Simon's Town, South Africa by JetSettingFools.com

 Lone penguin stares at man on South Boulders Beach in Simon's Town, South Africa

-Foxy Beach, South Africa is where the majority of the Boulders Penguin Colony resides.
-Boardwalk paths and viewing platforms have been erected on the Simon’s Town beach to allow visitors the opportunity to get an up-close view of the Boulders penguin in their natural habitat.
-It’s one of the best spots where you can see penguins in South Africa in the wild!
+Foxy Beach is where the majority of the Boulders Penguin Colony resides.
+Boardwalk paths and viewing platforms have been erected on the Simon’s Town beach to allow you to get an up-close.

 Top Tip: Follow the third path to the south end of Simon’s Town Boulders Beach where you can put your feet in the sand…and maybe see a rogue penguin on the beach!